iqrf/iqrf-gateway-daemon/docs/source/links.rst

 Links
 =====

-Useful links for the orientation.
+Useful links for the quick orientation.

 IQRF technology start
 ---------------------